alexkuc/portfolio/README.md

 # Stirling Public Speaking Society

-- hold roles of treasurer (3rd academic year) and vice-president (4th academic year)
+- hold roles of vice-president and treasurer (separate academic years)
 - responsible for budgeting extracurricular events
 - create formal structure for weekly sessions and allocate (delegate) other committee members to their respective roles